Exiato/Anigame-Sniper-Gen-2/README.md

 Anigame Sniper Gen 2 , this is generation 2 Anigame Sniper , its made to autoclaim anigame cards and is a tribute to 1st gen anigame sniper.. ig lol..
 You all know the previous generation got beated up really bad by discord..

+### NOTE: IF YOU HAVE A WEIRD USERNAME YOUR CLAIMED CARDS WONT SHOW UP IN backend.exe

 ## Get the sniper
 - [Download the codes as zip file](https://github.com/Sebastian09-09/Anigame-Sniper-Gen-2/archive/refs/heads/main.zip) or,
 - Clone this repo or,